mythaxis/mythaxis.github.io/content/issue-34/Beloved.md

 My vows are filled with coffee dates and summer evenings snuggled by the firepit.
 His vows describe a life together with Smokey, our half-blind cat, and the dogs we’ll rescue; the children with his name and my smile, growing up surrounded by maples and elms and a big backyard to explore.
 When I look into his beautiful blue eyes I can almost see it.

 The cake is pumpkin spice with cream cheese icing.
 I catch a mischievous glint in my dear husband’s eyes as we cut into it. *Uh*-*oh*.
-He said he wouldn’t*.* We talked about this; I explicitly told him no cake smashing.
+He said he wouldn’t.
+We talked about this; I explicitly told him no cake smashing.
 I open my mouth but everything goes black.
 Cake crumbs tumble down my face, into my cleavage, staining my dress, my *wedding* dress.
 Laughter erupts around me.

 “Now you’ve done it,” Dad chuckles.
 I can feel eyes on me like mosquitos swarming a Fourth of July cookout.